sametcn99/mermaid-viewer/README.md

   - **📳 Haptic Feedback:** Tactile responses on supported devices
   - **🔄 Smart Auto-Reset:** Automatic view optimization for mobile screens
 - **⌨️ Keyboard Shortcuts:** Power user shortcuts for faster workflow

 ---

+## 🖥️ Presentation Mode

+- Open a clean, full-viewport viewer with “Enter Presentation” from the AppBar (or mobile menu).
+- URL state is preserved using the `diagram` query — share or bookmark safely.
+- The diagram toolbar is hidden for focus; press Esc or use the back button to return to the editor.

+---